rlaalswns128/rlaalswns128/README.md

 Hi, I’m **Minjune Kim**, an aspiring **server engineer** with a diverse background and a passion for solving real-world problems through technology.
 My journey has been dynamic, filled with global experiences and a growing love for coding.

 - 🌏 Studied in Singapore and Australia, gaining a global perspective.
-- 💼 Worked in industries like hospitality, marketing, and education before diving into tech.
+- 💼 Worked in industries like IT tech, marketing, media broadcasting, hospitality, and education.
 - 💻 Passionate about building reliable, scalable systems and contributing to impactful projects.

 ---